I was 16 and I was stoned.

 The worker was unfazed and followed us all the way out the front door.

 Our plan had been foiled and we were cheeseless once again.
-But that was okay because we were less stoned than when we started, so going home to face parents and dig in the fridge seemed like an acceptable plan.
+But that was okay because we were less stoned than when we started, so going home to face parents and dig in the fridge suddenly seemed like an acceptable plan now.

 I stopped eating cheese in 2008 when I went vegan.